sourceperl/pyModbusTCP/README.rst

 pyModbusTCP
 ===========

-A simple Modbus/TCP library for Python (beta release, use only for test).
+A simple Modbus/TCP client library for Python (beta release, use only for test).

+pyModbusTCP is pure Python code without any extension or external module dependency.
+I test it under Python 2.7 and 3.2.

 Setup :
 -------